Pay Invoice

 sculpture at night time

-The metal banners on full display at the 1st Avenue South and South 6th Street roundabout location.
+The metal banners are displayed at the 1st Avenue South and South 6th Street roundabout locations.

-Further east along the corridor at 1st Avenue South and South 12th Street, a 32-foot-tall clock tower was positioned in the center of the roundabout.
+Further east along the corridor at 1st Avenue South and South 12th Street, a 32-foot-tall clock tower was positioned in the roundabout’s center.
 Our team created plans for this impressive structure and used 3D modeling software to review several different design options for the client.
-To achieve maximum exposure to the clock’s four faces, our designers also used the software to position the clock tower for the best and most effective vantage point for drivers and pedestrians.
+Our designers also used the software to position the clock tower for the best and most effective vantage point for drivers and pedestrians to achieve maximum exposure to the clock’s four faces.

 At both roundabout locations, low brick pedestals help create a visual tie between the historical brick structures downtown and the more modern banners and clock tower.
 They also help provide a backdrop for accent plantings and lighting features.
 Site-specific plant material and complete irrigation systems were also included to reduce maintenance requirements.